-Results 1–10 of 16 for "Fact Sheet"X related to "In brief: December 2012" Refine Your Search Refine Your Search TopicChildren (3)Lesbian, gay, bisexual, transgender (3)Teens (3)Marriage & divorce (2)Sexuality (2) 10 more... [+] Anxiety (1)Depression (1)Eating disorders (1)Emotional health (1)Kids & the media (1)Law & psychology (1)Socioeconomic status (1)Suicide (1)Therapy (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (1)2011 (1) Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions About Same-Sex MarriageThe psychological and social aspects of committed relationships between same-sex partners resemble those of heterosexual partnerships, living in a state where same-sex marriage is outlawed can lead to chronic social stress and mental health problems, and same-sex couples are as fit and capable parents as heterosexual couples.
+Results 1–10 of 16 for "Fact Sheet"X related to "In brief: December 2012" Refine Your Search Refine Your Search TopicChildren (3)Lesbian, gay, bisexual, transgender (3)Teens (3)Marriage & divorce (2)Anxiety (1) 9 more... [+] Depression (1)Eating disorders (1)Emotional health (1)Kids & the media (1)Pain (1)Socioeconomic status (1)Suicide (1)Therapy (1)Women & men (1)Hide detailsDocument TypeFact SheetXYear2012 (1)2011 (1) Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions About Same-Sex MarriageThe psychological and social aspects of committed relationships between same-sex partners resemble those of heterosexual partnerships, living in a state where same-sex marriage is outlawed can lead to chronic social stress and mental health problems, and same-sex couples are as fit and capable parents as heterosexual couples.
 Fact Sheet 2.Illinois House Bill 1826: Religious Freedom Protection and Civil Union ActUnder the Act, civil unions would be open to all adult couples (including opposite-sex, same-sex and senior couples) and afford these couples the state-level protections and responsibilities essential to all families.
-The legislation also preserves the separation of church and state and ensures that religious denominations are not forced to recognize or sanctify relationships they oppose.Fact Sheet 3.Trastornos en la alimentación: el rol de la psicoterapia en el tratamiento eficazEn una sociedad que continúa valorando la delgadez, aun cuando las personas en los Estados Unidos están más gordas que nunca, casi todos se preocupan por su peso por lo menos ocasionalmente.Fact Sheet 5.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
-The brochure is also available in Russian and Spanish.Fact Sheet 6.Lo Que Las Niñas Y Jóvenes Sí Pueden HacerCon tus amigos, maestros y padres de familia, tú puedes hacer cambios en tu escuela, en la comunidad y hasta en los medios de comunicación.
-Fact Sheet 7.¿Se siente abrumado por pensamientos suicidas?La reciente crisis económica ha provocado un enorme estrés en muchas personas.
-Los temores de enfrentar un embargo hipotecario, de no ser capaz de mantener a la familia, o de que se afecte el futuro de la misma, se han convertido en preocupaciones muy reales.Fact Sheet 8.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 9.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
-This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)10.Data on behavioral health in the United StatesStatistics on access to treatment, mental disorders, mental illnesses and stigmatization.Fact Sheet (January 2012) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 16 for "Fact Sheet"X related to "In brief: December 2012"
+The legislation also preserves the separation of church and state and ensures that religious denominations are not forced to recognize or sanctify relationships they oppose.Fact Sheet 3.Trastornos en la alimentación: el rol de la psicoterapia en el tratamiento eficazEn una sociedad que continúa valorando la delgadez, aun cuando las personas en los Estados Unidos están más gordas que nunca, casi todos se preocupan por su peso por lo menos ocasionalmente.Fact Sheet 4.Answers to Your Questions For a Better Understanding of Sexual Orientation and HomosexualityThis pamphlet is designed to provide accurate information for those who want to better understand sexual orientation and the impact of prejudice and discrimination on those who identify as lesbian, gay or bisexual.
+The brochure is also available in Russian and Spanish.Fact Sheet 5.Lo Que Las Niñas Y Jóvenes Sí Pueden HacerCon tus amigos, maestros y padres de familia, tú puedes hacer cambios en tu escuela, en la comunidad y hasta en los medios de comunicación.
+Fact Sheet 6.¿Se siente abrumado por pensamientos suicidas?La reciente crisis económica ha provocado un enorme estrés en muchas personas.
+Los temores de enfrentar un embargo hipotecario, de no ser capaz de mantener a la familia, o de que se afecte el futuro de la misma, se han convertido en preocupaciones muy reales.Fact Sheet 7.Women & Socioeconomic StatusLow SES among women and its correlates, such as poverty, lower education, and poor health for children and families, ultimately affect our society as a whole.Fact Sheet 8.Answers to your Questions About Transgender People, Gender Identity, and Gender ExpressionTransgender is an umbrella term used to describe people whose gender identity (sense of themselves as male or female) or gender expression differs from socially constructed norms associated with their birth sex.
+This includes androgynous, bigendered and gender queer people, who tend to see traditional concepts of gender as restrictive.Fact Sheet (January 2011)9.Data on behavioral health in the United StatesStatistics on access to treatment, mental disorders, mental illnesses and stigmatization.Fact Sheet (January 2012)10.Solid Organ Transplantation (SOT)Transplantation has become more common for children with end-stage organ disease due to advances in immunosuppression.Fact Sheet Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 16 for "Fact Sheet"X related to "In brief: December 2012"